“The past lives within the present, and our ancestors breathe through our children.”― The Bastard of Istanbul

 Her mother Rose who lives in Arizona, initially flirts with a Turk- Mustafa (post her divorce) to annoy her Armenian MIL but later falls in love with him and marries him.
 Its another matter that Mustafa lives in complete denial of his Turkish roots and hardly ever mentions his family in Istanbul.
 The only son among four sisters, he was certainly doted upon with great expectations from him.
 But to ward off the evil eye, he was parceled off to the US where he chooses to stay to never return to visit his family even once.

 “Family stories intermingle in such ways that what happened generations ago can have an impact on seemingly irrelevant developments of the present day.
-The past is anything but bygone.”―
+The past is anything but bygone.”― The Bastard of Istanbul

 Now the two worlds collide when Armanush decides to sneak off to Istanbul for a visit and chooses to stay with her stepfather Mustafa’s family where she meets Asya.
 The two girls exchange world views, music tastes, friends and come to share a friendship while traversing the sights of Istanbul.
 The historic events of the past concerning the Turks and Armenians also come to a head and they both realize how much is fact and fiction.